 Battle of France, 1940

-In hindsight, it is common knowledge that Hitler was vanquished in the end after significant loss of life but in 1940 this did not seem imminent.
+Today this is perhaps the most chilling battle to recall.
+This battle resulted in the supremacy of Hitler’s Nazi regime in Europe and allowed for future invasions.
+In hindsight, it may seem obvious that Hitler would eventually be defeated but in 1940, this was not so apparent.
 The fall of France left Britain as the sole opposition to Nazi aggression with little of hope of victory.
 It is impossible to comprehend the shock and fear those opposed to Hitler felt in 1940 when France – always a check to Germany’s power – collapsed in a matter of weeks.

 There are a great number of explanations for France’s defeat and Germany’s victory.
 Disparities in organization, spirit, mindset, tactical doctrine, technology and mobilization are valid but only explain the underlying factors in the result.
 The actual plans and deployments of forces are still of utmost importance in explaining how Germany defeated France so decisively.
 The clearest example of poor allocation of units is at the Maginot Line.
 On this front, 14 German divisions tied down 45 French divisions.
-The Maginot Line was a significant defensive line and theoretically should not need such superiority in numbers to be effective.
-This left 121 German divisions to face 114 French and allied divisions, a completely unnecessary scenario.
+The Maginot Line was built to be a significant defensive line and should not have needed an over 3:1 superiority to be effective.
+This left 121 German divisions to face 114 French and allied divisions elsewhere, a completely unnecessary scenario.

 For such a recent and famous battle, my animation is certain to stir controversy at seemingly trivial levels.
 For example, the decision to distinguish the two sides as “France and allies” and “Germany and allies” may undermine the role Britain, Belgium, the Netherlands and Italy played in the battle.
 I sought to simplify the battle and place it in the context of the Franco-Prussian War and World War I as clashes between France and Germany.

 The decision to include Italian divisions in the total strength of the “Germany and allies” was an easy one.
 Italy only officially declared war after the battle was decided – and attacked even later – but the presence of 32 divisions in the Alps must be appreciated.
 The French Army of the Alps comprised ten divisions on May 10.
-This was not a token force but a sizeable one expected to repel an Italian attack; when Italy did attack, only six were present but the attack was blunted.
+This was not a token force but a sizeable one expected to repel an Italian attack; when Italy did attack, only six French divisions were present but they still blunted the Italian attack.

 In reality, the French command structure involved another level between army group and high command.
 Joseph-Alphonse Georges occupied position of Commander-in-Chief of Allied Forces Northeastern France.
 This level did not play any role in the battle and was omitted for the purpose of clarity.